karolcymerys/udacity-capstone-project/README.md

 We would only need to use proper sources that would provide statistics with new cases per day (not total number of infections since pandemic occurred).

 ### The database needed to be accessed by 100+ people.
-When data in database would be needed to be accessed by more than 100 people, then probably we would be needed to increase resources (CPU's, memory, number of nodes) for Redshift Cluster.
+When data in database would be needed to be accessed by more than 100 people, then probably it would be needed to increase resources (CPU's, memory, number of nodes) for Redshift Cluster.

 ## Run ETL Project
 ### Requirements